 What does this mean for security and information technology professionals?
 Meaning even as organizations shift to mobile and sensors, cybercriminals are still focused on the basics.
 While this is good news for your risk mitigation planning and the mobile fears which keep you up at night, there's definitely a little horror in it, too.

 Smart criminals operate on the principles of risk and reward, much like the rest of us law-abiding citizens.
 Why invest in a complex mobile attack when employees are still clicking on malicious links in emails and patches are going without updates for years on end?
 While the threat vector is still complex and evolving, the most effective risk mitigation strategies are going to focus on making sure the basics are covered.
 Join us as we review the most common information security mistakes which could have prevented many of the incidents in this year's 2016 DBIR.

 1. Failing to Change Default Passwords

-In 63% of security incidents which resulted in data loss, criminals used actual credentials to gain entry to the system.
+In 63% of security incidents that resulted in data loss, criminals used actual credentials to gain entry to the system.
 While the majority of these credentials were stolen, a stunning amount (13%) just involved "brute force."
 Far too many organizations are failing to change default passwords on systems, such as the out-of-the-box "admin" login.

-Passwords aren't fool-proof, but it's clear an enormous number of security pros are failing to take the basic precautions prescribed by PCI compliance requirements, which include avoiding the use of vendor-supplied defaults.
+Passwords aren't fool-proof, but it's clearly an enormous number of security pros are failing to take the basic precautions prescribed by PCI compliance requirements, which include avoiding the use of vendor-supplied defaults.
 With the help of better policy and practice, organizations can avoid this remarkably simple mistake.